Priyanka-Dhanabal/Project1/README.md

  ## UX

+ ### Overview

+ > RideAlong is a Fictional travel website I decided to come up with as I love travelling and meeting new people along the way.
+I always wanted to travel with my friends and few other strangers with my motor bike.

  ### Site Goal

  > The goal of this site is to provide detailed itenary of travel plan for motor bike users.
 This Website is mainly for those who own or can rent a motor bike and would love to meet new people.
 The users can rely on the administrators to arrange the stay, food and other amenties along the travel.
 This Website is built now for travel plans in sothern part of India.
 In future, additional itnenary shall be created to cover other parts of India as well.

+ > The Users can see the travel plan ahead of time and plan accordingly.

  ### User Stories

  #### As a User:

  - I want to travel in india with my motor bike.
- - I want to travel to certain cities in India.
+ - I want to travel to certain cities in India and checkout what is the city famous for.
  - I want to travel with my friends to places that I have never been to.
  - I want to travel without worrying about the shelter or the food.
- - When I visit a city, I want to checkout what is the city famous for.
  - I want to take part in water sport or other activities held.
  - I need not worry about safety.
  - I need not worry about the itenary.